 - Vitamin B12 (cobalamin) supports the body’s ability to produce red blood cells.

 If you have a vitamin B12 deficiency specifically, it could cause anemia, leading to fatigue, tiredness, and low energy in general.
 You can find the vitamin B complex in foods like red meat, seafood, lentils, and eggs.

-This important mineral is critical for protein synthesis, muscle function, supporting the nervous system, maintaining blood pressure, and much more.
+This important mineral is critical for supporting proper protein synthesis, muscle function, supporting the nervous system, maintaining blood pressure, and much more.
 It’s a crucial mineral for maintaining the various functions in your body and getting valuable energy where it needs to go.

 Magnesium comes from foods like avocados, nuts, tofu, and even dark chocolate.
 You might also want to get magnesium from a quality multivitamin or magnesium supplement.